 This course is designed to develop coding skills.
 Emphasis is placed on advanced diagnostic and procedural coding in the outpatient facility.
-Upon completion, students should be able to demonstrate proficiency in coding for reimbursement.
+Upon completion, students should be able to demonstrate enhanced competence in selected exam room procedures.

-MED 240 Exam Room Procedures II 3 4 0 0 5 Prerequisites: State, MED 140, Local, Enrollment in the Medical Assisting Program (A45400) Corequisites: Local, MED 150, MED 270
+Prerequisite: State, MED 140, Local, Enrollment in the Medical Assisting Program (A45400)

 This course is designed to expand and build upon skills presented in MED 140.
 Emphasis is placed on advanced exam room procedures.
-Upon completion, students should be able to demonstrate enhanced competence in selected exam room procedures.
+Upon completion, students should be able to